ryanstraight/resources/README.md

 # Streaming

+(Note that OBS Studio is the standard.
+The Streamlabs OBS links below are good for beginners.
+You may or may not want to use Streamlabs depending on how you feel about their business practices.
+OBS Studio is free and open source.)

 ## Streamlabs OBS

 -   [The Essential Toolkit for Pro Streamers \| Streamlabs Prime](https://streamlabs.com/goprime?promo=ma%7Bvr%7Dxlab-5f2e-10)
 -   [How to Live Stream Your Classroom for Teachers \|
     Streamlabs](https://streamlabs.com/content-hub/post/how-to-live-stream-your-classroom-for-teachers)
 -   [How to Record on Streamlabs OBS (Best Settings for 2021) \| by Ethan May \| Streamlabs Blog \| Streamlabs